The Anu

 He continues:

 Amélineau designated the first black race to occupy Egypt by the name Anu.
-He shows that it came slowly down the Nile [to the Mediterranean or Ethiopic Sea] and founded the cities of Esneh, Erment, Oouch, and Heliopolis, for, as he says:”
+He shows that it came slowly down/up the Nile [to the Mediterranean or Ethiopic Sea] and founded the cities of Esneh, Erment, Oouch, and Heliopolis, for, as he says:”

 “’All those cities have the characteristic [Hieroglyphic] symbol that serves to denote the name Anu.”
 Pg.
 76’”